-There have been three rounds of legal challenges to state aid formulas based on equalization principles, due largely to their effect of reducing state aid to districts with less perceived need (using property wealth as the measure of need).
+Equalization.
+Equalization challenges measured state aid to districts compared with perceived need (using property wealth as the measure of need).
 The earliest challenges under the equal protection clause of the Fourteenth Amendment to the United States Constitution ("...nor shall any state...deny to any person within its jurisdiction the equal protection of the laws") were unsuccessful.
 These challenges claimed that the only permissible variations in public school expenditures across districts should be based on "educational needs."
-This standard was found to be too political and unclear for a court to apply.
+The courts concluded this standard was too political and unclear for them to apply to state school finance systems.

+Fiscal neutrality.
 The second round of challenges, also made under the Fourteenth Amendment, proposed the standard of "fiscal neutrality."
 Fiscal neutrality means that the quality of a child's education, measured by the amount expended for that education, cannot be permitted to vary according to the property wealth of his or her parents and their neighbors.
-The taxpayers in a property-poor district cannot be required to pay a higher tax rate than taxpayers in a property-rich district to attain the same quality of education for their children.
+The taxpayers in a property poor district cannot be required to pay a higher tax rate than taxpayers in a property rich district to attain the same quality of education for their children.
 This standard was first endorsed by the California Supreme Court under the federal and state equal protection clauses in its 1971 decision, which refused to dismiss the complaint in Serrano v.
 Priest.
 In short order, a number of other courts also adopted the standard of fiscal neutrality, including the Minnesota federal district court in its October 1971 decision upholding the validity of the claim in Van Dusartz v.
 Hatfield.
 This round of litigation came to an abrupt halt in March 1973 when the U.S. Supreme Court, in San Antonio Independent School District v.
 Rodriguez, reversed a lower court's decision in support of fiscal neutrality under the Fourteenth Amendment.

-The third round of school finance litigation is occurring under the equal protection and education provisions of state constitutions.
+Equal Protection and adequacy.
+The next round of school finance litigation is occurring under the equal protection and education provisions of state constitutions.
 The Serrano case in California went to trial in 1974, and both the trial court and the California Supreme Court (in 1977) found that the school finance system violated the state equal protection clause under the principles of fiscal neutrality.